 I have only been burnt by purchasing very clever fakes twice - and that was twice too many.

-The main purpose of this site is to help Bowie fans and collectors of his signed memorabilia by illustrating the evolving style of his signature through showcasing over 700 GENUINE autographs and handwriting samples in the BLOG.
+The main purpose of this site is to help Bowie fans and collectors of his signed memorabilia by illustrating the evolving style of his signature through showcasing over 1000 GENUINE autographs and handwriting samples and letters and in the BLOG section.

 If this site helps anybody who is unsure what to look for (in a Bowie signature) and stops them from buying fake Bowie signed memorabilia, then it is partly doing the job it was intended to do.
 From a selfish standpoint, the fakers are driving down the price of Bowie's autograph as well as killing the magic of owning his genuine memorabilia.

 I have been asked "isn't this site helping educate fakers to get better" at their attempts? - my answer is no because only one person could do David Bowie's autograph, and he sadly is no longer with us.

 Nobody can ever sign it exactly the way Bowie did (but they sometimes come close).

 Bowie was both a generous and prolific signer.
 If you were very lucky and he had time, he would sometimes add a personalised note - mainly of thanks or best wishes for being a supporter.